philips-labs/kafka-on-hsdp/README.md

 Container Host.
 We also spin up a Kafdrop instance as an example app hosted on Cloud foundry

+>**NOTE**: authentication/authorization is not enabled on provisioned clusters so you will have to configure this yourself for the time being.

 ## Requirements

 | Name | Version |